sobhanatar/ksaga/README.md

 The fields of the configuration files as follows:

+- `log_level`: the level of debug application will log in file
 - `endpoints`: the array of transactions that can be handled by this plugin.
 Each endpoint has the following structure:
     - `endpoint`: the name of the endpoint.
 This parameter and its value also should be the same as `endpoint` name in the `extra_config` part of krakenD configuration file.
 If the plugin cannot find a match, an error is thrown.